Bearded0ne/flutter-build-environment/README.md

-# Flutter Build Container
+# Flutter Build Environment

-A Flutter build environment, complete with:
+A Flutter build environment, to aide in CI/CD workflows.

+> NOTE: Currently only works with Android

 ## Components